The Dark Harp

 Why did I take the installment approach?
 In literature, most of Charles Dicken’s books were launched in the same serial manner in the weekly newspaper.
 I wanted this book to be a throwback of sorts too.
 It is a fairy tale.
 No, I’m not of Dicken’s pedigree, but I love the approach.
 And the Dark Harp is meant to be read aloud to children.
 I read children’s books, reviewed chapter length, and studied pacing (you can find out more about the approach in the Making).
 I hope you read our story to your kid.
 I did.
 Five times and then some (Yeah, I think he grew tired of it but loved to hear the changes).
 It’s cool to think that everyone is reading a fairy tale to their kids on Sunday nights.
 Bed Sheets.
 Dim lights.
 Hot chocolate.
 You get the idea.

 Prophecy of the Black Lion

 Maven’s story begins with the Prologue.
 This is the first chapter, so start here.

-And this is the next chapter, scheduled to be released in early December.
+And this is the next chapter, scheduled to be released in late February, 2018.

 Well, you can do that too.
 The Dark Harp can also be found on Amazon for those electronic reader folks.
 If you want, read the entire book in a weekend.